devspace-sh/devspace/docs/pages/cloud/clusters/connect.md

 DevSpace Cloud provides the option to connect existing Kubernetes clusters for free.
 This will enable yout to create [spaces](/docs/cloud/spaces/what-are-spaces) in any kubernetes cluster.
 After connecting a cluster, you will be able to:
 - create [spaces](/docs/cloud/spaces/what-are-spaces) in that cluster
-- add other users to the cluster (by sending an invite link)
+- add other [users](/docs/cloud/clusters/users) to the cluster (by sending an invite link)
-- set [Space limits](/docs/cloud/spaces/resource-limits) for the cluster and users
+- set [Space limits](/docs/cloud/spaces/resource-limits) for the cluster, users and spaces

 ## Connect a new cluster
 You can connect any Kubernetes cluster, by running the following command: